yuckynct/gdal/README.md

 ## Examples
 See the [examples directory](examples) for some starting points.

-## Status (3/08/2019)
+## Status

-GDAL 2.3.2:
+GDAL 2.3.2 (3/08/2019):
  - The majority of GDAL functionality exposed by the C API is available, as well as much of the OGR API.
  - Most functionality is not covered by tests or benchmarks.

-GDAL 3+:
+GDAL 3+ (10/21/2020):
- - GDAL functionality exposed by the C API that has been removed when GDAL 3 was release has also been removed from this Go API.
+ - GDAL functionality exposed by the C API that has been removed when GDAL 3 was released has also been removed from this Go API.